-Pushdown systems - finite-state transition systems equipped with a stack - are an old model of computation which has recently enjoyed renewed interests from the software verification community.
+Pushdown systems - finite-state transition systems equipped with a stack - are an old model of computation that have recently enjoyed renewed interest from the software verification community.
 They accurately model the control flow of first-order recursive programs [7] (such as C and Java), and lend themselves readily to algorithmic analysis.
-For these reasons, pushdown systems have played a key rôle in the automata-theoretic approach to software model checking [1, 5, 10, 14].
+Pushdown systems have played a key rôle in the automata-theoretic approach to software model checking [1,5,10,14].
 Considerable progress has been made in the implementation of scalable model checkers of pushdown systems.
-These tools (e.g. Moped [10] and Bebop [11]) are an essential back-end component of such model checkers as SLAM [12].
+These tools (e.g. Bebop [11] and Moped [10]) are an essential back-end component of such model checkers as SLAM [12].

-The modal mu-calculus is an important language for describing properties of program behaviour because it is highly expressive (all standard temporal logics in verification are embeddable in it).
+The modal mu-calculus is a highly expressive language for describing properties of program behaviour (all standard temporal logics in verification are embeddable in it).
 In a seminal paper [3] at CAV 1996, Walukiewicz showed that local modal mu-calculus model checking of pushdown systems, or equivalently [4] the solution of pushdown parity games (i.e. parity games over the configuration graphs of pushdown systems), is EXPTIME-complete.
-His method reduces pushdown parity games to finite parity games by a kind of powerset construction over the control states, which is immediately exponential in size.
+His method reduces pushdown parity games to finite parity games by a kind of powerset construction, which is immediately exponential in size.
 Whilst local model checking asks if a designated state (of a pushdown system) satisfies a given property, global model checking computes a finite representation of the set of states satisfying the property.
 The latter is equivalent to computing Éloïse's winning region of a pushdown parity game, which is the problem that we have set ourselves here.
-Global model checking used to be the norm in verification (CTL and many symbolic model checkers still perform global model checking).
-While local model checking can be expected to have better complexity, global model checking is important when repeated checks are required (because tests on the representing automata tend to be comparatively cheap), or where the model checking is only part of the verification process.
+It is worth noting that global model checking used to be the norm in verification (CTL and many symbolic model checkers still perform global model checking).
+While local model checking can be expected to have better complexity, global model checking is important when repeated checks are required (because tests on the representing automata tend to be comparatively cheap), or where the model checking is only a component of the verification process.